Social media use in politics: Disinformation in relation to US election

+Disinformation is false news spread intentionally.
 Though fake news can generate some utility for consumers, in terms of confirming far-right beliefs and spreading propaganda in favor of a presidential candidate, it also imposes private and social costs.
 For example, one social cost to consumer is the spread of disinformation which can make it harder for consumers to seek out the truth and, in the case of the 2016 Election, for consumers to choose an electoral candidate.
 Summarized by a Congressional Research Service Study in 2017,"Cyber tools were also used [by Russia] to create psychological effects in the American population.
 The likely collateral effects of these activities include compromising the fidelity of information, sowing discord and doubt in the American public about the validity of intelligence community reports, and prompting questions about the democratic process itself."The marginal social cost of fake news is exponential, as the first article is shared it can affect a small number of people, but as the article is circulated more throughout Facebook, the negative externality multiplies.
 As a result, the quantity demanded of news can shift up around election season as consumers seek to find correct news, however the quantity demanded can also shift down as people have a lower trust in mainstream media.
 In the American public, a Gallup poll in 2016 found "Americans' trust in the mass media 'to report the news fully, accurately and fairly' was, at 32%, the lowest in the organization's polling history."
 In addition, trust in mainstream media is lower in Republican and far-right political viewers at 14%.
 About 72% of American adults claim that social media firms excessively control and influence the politics today, as per the June 16–22 survey conducted by Pew Research Center.
 Only 21% believe that the power held by these social media firms over today's politics is of the right amount, while 6% believe it is not enough.

+Facebook founder and META CEO, Mark Zuckerberg spoke in 2024 on the Biden administration and how they "pressured" the company to censor COVID-19 related posts in 2021.
+Zuckerberg would go on to explain that the initiative would remove posts that made light of the pandemic.
+Zuckerberg said "some people believed this work benefited one party over the other."
+Zuckerberg said he would not be "making a similar contribution this cycle."